Find out what a letting agent can and can't charge you for when you rent a home.

 - anything they also charge the landlord for

-Letting agents must tell you upfront about fees on their websites and in their offices.
-They must not mislead you and must clearly describe:
+Letting agents must clearly set out the fees they charge on their websites and in their offices.
+They must not mislead you.
+They must clearly describe:

 - the cost of each fee including VAT